mrakodol/Laravel-Mandango/README.md

 1. There is schema defination in Config -> Schema where you define schema.
 If you want to know how to define schema follow this link http://mandango.org/doc/mandango/basic-mapping.html

-2. There is another configuration , i.e. Config -> Mondator, if you change schema or create new one, then make it (run => true) for one time then again false.
-For better Performance.
+2. There is another configuration , i.e. Config -> Mondator, if you change schema or create new one, then make it (run => true) for one time then again false for better performance.
 Initially I make it true after 1 run make it false.
 And Then Whenever You Changes schema make it true for one time.

 3. In Database Configuration You set your database options.